aws-controllers-k8s/test-infra/soak/README.md

 Export the credentials for an AWS user with administrator access to your terminal before following the rest of the documents.

+> **Note:** Bootstrapping the soak test cluster will create an IAM role in the
+> account used to run the e2e tests for the soak load.
+By default this role has
+> the `PowerUserAccess` policy.
+Update `attachPolicyARNs` under the
+> `ack-soak-controller` in the `cluster-config.yaml` file with the least
+> privileges required to run your service's e2e tests.

 ### Step 1 (Run the bootstrapping script)

 Run the `bootstrap.sh` script in the current directory.
 This script will do the